Hillsong Church UK: History

-Controversies

 In June 2020, pastor Gary Clarke was criticised for refusing to comment on the murder of George Floyd in the US, saying "For me, I don’t live in the United States.
 For me to be railing as a pastor about something that's going on in another country, I’m not really sure that’s going to help anyone".
 Both Clarke and global founding pastor Brian Houston subsequently apologised for the comments.
 The global church has been embroiled in a number of other controversies and has been subjected to various criticisms, for example its position on LGBTQI issues.

-In December 2022, Hillsong London was criticised for charging £10 per ticket for its Christmas carol service.
-Carl Beech, writing in Premier Christianity, remarked that "The gospel is supposed to be good news to the poor.
-Therefore, it would seem abhorrent to exclude anyone who can’t afford to attend.
-The incarnation and sacrifice of Christ is mind-blowingly generous and undeserved.
-Christmas is our chance to communicate this in word and deed.
-If ever there was a time to throw the doors open and welcome everyone in, this is it."
+In February 2021, Tim and Nicola Douglass, formerly of the Melbourne Hillsong church, were appointed as pastors to Hillsong London.
+They took over from Gary and Cathy Clarke, who were being moved into an international leadership role after the Australian senior pastors Brian and Bobbie Houston were stepping down from their international responsibilities.